zer0009/enterprise-sql-agent/README.md

 The Enterprise SQL Agent is an advanced AI-powered tool that transforms natural language questions into optimized SQL queries across multiple database platforms.
 Built with enterprise-grade security, comprehensive error recovery, and intelligent performance monitoring, it provides a seamless interface for data exploration and analysis.

+> **⚠️ Beta Status**: This project is currently in beta testing phase.
+Only PostgreSQL has been fully tested and is production-ready.
+Other database types are planned for future releases.

 ### Key Highlights

 - **🔒 Enterprise Security**: Multi-layer SQL injection prevention with 50+ attack pattern detection